-- 10.1 We recognise that all matters relating to safeguarding and child protection are confidential. - 10.2 The headteacher or the DSL will disclose information about a pupil to other members of staff on a need-to-know basis, and in the best interests of the child. - 10.3 All staff members are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 10.4 All staff members have a professional responsibility to share information with other agencies to safeguard children.

-- 10.5 All our staff members who have contact with children will be given appropriate training to understand the purpose of information sharing to safeguard children and promote their welfare. - 10.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.
+- 10.1 We recognise that all matters relating to safeguarding and child protection are confidential. - 10.2 The Executive Headteacher or the DSL will disclose information about a pupil to other members of staff on a need-to-know basis, and in the best interests of the child. - 10.3 All staff members are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 10.4 All staff members have a professional responsibility to share information with other agencies in order to safeguard children. - 10.5 All our staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 10.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.
 This is covered in greater detail in Appendix A of this policy.